intermine/im-docs/docs/about/services.rst

 Full Implementation
 ------------------------------------------------

-Please contact us to find out more!
+Please :doc:`/about/contact-us` to find out more!

 .. index:: InterMine